Jon-Sheafe/my-pwp-jonsheafe/README.md

 ### Edits &amp; Suggestions
 - Your HTML is written very well, but instead of using <dl>, <dt>, and <dd> tags - use <ul> <li> and <ol>.
 Do some research on these. they will make your code much cleaner. ul places the li (list items) in bullets, while <ol> places them in numbered bullets.

+Overall, you did a great job.
+You've passed milestone 1 within tier 3!
+You may now advance to milestone 2a.
+Keep up the good work.